Digitization & Photoduplication

 - personal scanners (exceptions are made at the discretion of the Repository Head)

-Copyright and Permissions
+Copyright & Permissions

 The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted materials (both published and unpublished).
-Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproductions.
+Under certain conditions specified in the law, libraries and archives are authorized to furnish photocopy or other reproductions.
 One of these specific conditions is that the photocopy or reproduction is not to be “used for any purpose other than private study, scholarship, or research.”
 If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of “fair use”, that user may be liable for copyright infringement.
 This institution reserves the right to refuse to accept a duplication order if, in its judgment, fulfillment of the order would involve violation of copyright law.

-The recipient of Special Collections materials agrees to indemnify and hold harmless the University of Louisiana at Lafayette, its officers, employees, and agents from and against all suits, claims, actions and expenses arising out of the use of reproductions provided by the Special Collections Department.
+The recipient of Special Collections materials agrees to indemnify and hold harmless the University of Louisiana at Lafayette, its officers, employees and agents from and against all suits, claims, actions, and expenses arising out of the use of reproductions provided by the Special Collections Department.

 Fees are subject to change without notice.
 Service delivery fees for staff-produced items may be included in addition to regular assessed fees.
 Contact Special Collections for further information.

-Low-resolution scans, photocopies (per image)
+Low resolution scans, photocopies (per image)

-High-resolution scans (per image)
+Standard resolution scans (per image)

 Print and non-web publications (per image)

-Web-only use (per image)
+Web only use (per image)

 Exhibits (per image)

 |*If files are too large to send through email, they can be shared through Dropbox.
-A link to the files will be provided to the patron via email.
+A link to the files will be provided to the user via email.
 The link will be active for two weeks from delivery.
-It is the patrons’ responsibility to retrieve the files within this time period.|
+It is the user's responsibility to retrieve the files within this time period.|

 Edith Garland Dupré Library